LAUREL AND HARDY Tribute

 The boys officially became a team the following year, and soon became Hal Roach's most famous and lucrative stars.
 Among their most popular and successful films were the features Sons Of The Desert (1933), Way Out West (1937), Block-Heads (1938) and the shorts Big Business (1929), Liberty (1929), and their Academy Award-winning short, The Music Box (1932).

-Personally, I found the short features funnier than the full-length ones as the storyline didn't get in the way of the comedy.
+Personally, I found the short features funnier than the full-length ones, as the storyline didn't override the comedy.
 Busy Bodies and Towed In A Hole are personal favourites and packed with laugh-out-loud slapstick fun.

 I found the aptly-titled Block-Heads to be the funniest full-length movie as it features the perfect combinations of hilarious slapstick and very clever gags.
-Classic moment's are when Stan manages to wreck Ollie's car with a truck load of sand, and when he drives the same car through automatic garage doors, well, this had me in stitches - there is just so much top-notch comedy crammed into one film, and yet there is still room for a strong storyline.
+Classic moment's are when Stan manages to wreck Ollie's car with a truck load of sand, and when he drives the same car through automatic garage doors.
+Well, this had me in stitches - there is just so much top-notch comedy crammed into one film, and yet there is still enough room for a strong storyline.